-Luckily, there is a cheap alternative.
+Luckily, there is a great alternative.
 The microfiber wash mitt.

 Microfiber wash mitts are much safer than sponges because they can be rinsed far more easily between washing dirty panels.
 This means that if you rinse them regularly, the risks of dragging dirt across the paintwork are very low.